ddella/OpenSSL/Certificate Chain of trust/README.md

 The best way to understand the signature verification process is to do it manually, aka the hard way 😀

 ### Extract the signature value from the certificate
 I didn't find a cleaner way to get the signature from a certificate.
-I print the whole X.509 certificate and grab the last portion which is the signature.
+I print the whole X.509 certificate and grab the last portion of it, which is the signature.
 ```shell
 openssl x509 -in server-crt.pem -text -noout -certopt ca_default -certopt no_validity -certopt no_serial -certopt no_subject -certopt no_extensions -certopt no_signame | grep -v 'Signature Algorithm' | sed 's/Signature Value//g' | tr -d '[:space:] [:punct:]' > signature.hex
 ```